Gravebot/Gravebot/README.md

 # About
-Bot for the chat program [Discord](https://discordapp.com/).
+A bot for the chat program [Discord](https://discordapp.com/).

 # How to use
 Install [node.js](https://nodejs.org/en/)

-Configure auth.json with required information
+Configure auth.json with the required information

 Open the node.js command prompt and write:
 * cd path/to/folder/Gravebot